 How to avoid MLB.tv blackouts on PC

 It’s simple to avoid blackouts on MLB.tv if you’re watching on your PC via a browser such as Chrome or Firefox.
 Just follow these steps:

-- Sign up for a VPN service that has a good range of servers in different cities across the US.
+- Sign up for a VPN service that has a good range of servers in different cities across the US, such as NordVPN.

 - Download and install the app, and complete the registration process.